CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **-1.
 Propose a tool that calculates the degree centrality and betweenness centrality of proteins containing and not containing SNPs in Carl’s genome using a PPI file.
 PPI data can be downloaded from DIP, BIND, MIPS, MINT, and InAct databases.**

+**Writing:** Disucss the difference of degree centrality and betweenness centrality you observed.
+How are these centralities measurement helpful for us to understand different mutations and the protein-protein network.

+**Coding:** Calculate the degree centrality and betweenness centrality of proteins containing and not containing SNPs in Carl’s genome using a PPI file.

+**Pipeline:** Use Cytoscape or other softwares to visualize the protein-protein network.
+Check the centrality calculations with the software and demonstrate one or two examples.

 #### Part 4: Structure Analysis
 **-1.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 19: F19Y, F19I, F19L, and compare to the wild type.
 Perform side chain rotations for these mutant residue at location 19 and calculate the lowest energy conformation for each.**